FemKiwii/mesh-data-transfer-TranslationFork/README.md

 Fork of MeshDataTransfer Blender addon under the GPL Blender license, [see](https://www.blender.org/about/license/).

-_This fork adds multilingual UI support and fixes a circular import bug that prevented the addon from loading in Blender 4.2+._
+_This fork adds multilingual UI support._

 ## Version
 2.1.0 — Translation Fork by FemKiwii